 The UCI General Catalogue is a good place to find specific information about programs available and requirements.
 Students are encouraged to talk to academic counselors and faculty advisors and to go to any department to learn more about its programs of study, its requirements for graduation, and possible enrollment limitations.
+(Some majors are impacted, that is, more students apply than can be accommodated.
+See the Undergraduate Admissions section for information.)
 While advisors may not be familiar with all fields, they can suggest ways to investigate other areas of study and be helpful in planning a lower-division program which will keep several options open.
 Courses and workshops designed to assist students in choosing a major are offered by the UCI Career Center, the Division of Undergraduate Education, and some of the academic units.

 All students are required to choose a major by the time they reach junior status.
 It is important to look well ahead to this decision and to think about it carefully during the freshman and sophomore years.
 When considering possible majors, students should keep in mind that some major programs require quite specific preliminary study.
 At the same time, excessive early concentration could reduce a student's options and could cause the student to need more than four years to obtain the baccalaureate degree.
 Furthermore, courses required for graduation need to be considered.
 For these reasons, it is desirable for students to plan their programs carefully and thoughtfully, seeking a balance between exposure to a variety of academic areas and completion of courses which are prerequisite to a major under consideration.
 A qualified student interested in two areas of study may graduate with a double major by fulfilling the degree requirements of any two programs.
 Certain restrictions may apply; students should check with their academic advisor.

-All schools with exceptional requirements have major-change criteria approved by the Academic Senate and published on the Division of Undergraduate Education Web site (http://www.changeofmajor.uci.edu).
+Each school has its own standards for change of major, and some majors are impacted, as indicated above.
+Once a student selects a major, or decides to change majors, the student should visit the academic counseling office for their prospective major to obtain current information about prerequisites, program planning, and policies and procedures.
+In addition, a form called the Undergraduate Petition for Change of Major must be completed.
+The form is available from academic counselors and the Registrar's Office.
+All schools with exceptional requirements have major-change criteria approved by the Academic Senate and published on the Division of Undergraduate Education Web site at http://www.changeofmajor.uci.edu.
 Students changing majors may meet the approved major-change criteria of the unit they wish to enter that are in place at the time of their change of major or those in effect up to one year before.

 Students who enter the University as freshmen or sophomores, who are uncertain about their major, and who wish to explore, experiment, and then decide, participate in the Undecided/Undeclared Advising Program administered by the Division of Undergraduate Education.
 The Division is devoted to enriching the learning environment for lower-division students, especially those in the freshman year.
 Detailed information about the Undecided/Undeclared Advising Program is available in the Division of Undergraduate Education section of the Catalogue.